mobilepadawan/Streamberry/README.md

 ## Movies catalog
 I `fetch()` the Popular movie catalog of The MovieDB API.
 This API send you 20 movies per page.
 You should use the base URI and a previous registration to get the token for querying the MovieDB API.
-Into the URL you are fetching, you can send some parameters like `language`, `page` and, of course, the ÀPI_KEY`.
+Into the URL you are fetching, you can send some parameters like `language`, `page` and, of course, the `API_KEY`.

 ```javascript
 const APIURL = `${URI}?api_key=${apiKey}&language=${language}&page=${page}`